theapi/denbit/docs/examples/AnalogReadSerial.md

 Instead of using the serial monitor, you can see a graphical representation of the data by closing the serial monitor and opening the serial plotter instead (Tools > Serial Plotter menu).

-The serial monitor & the serial plotter cannot both be used at the seame time
+The serial monitor & the serial plotter cannot both be used at the same time

 ### Why?
 This demonstrates reading voltage on the analog pin A0 and using that data.